-Subdivision (e) makes clear that the statute applies not only to assignments and subleases but also to encumbrances of the tenant's interest, by way of mortgage, trust deed, assignment for security purposes, or other creation of a security interest, and to involuntary transfers of the tenant's interest, including transfer pursuant to execution sale or tax sale.
+Subdivision (e) makes clear that the statute applies not only to lease restrictions on assignments and subleases but also to lease restrictions on encumbrances of the tenant's interest, by way of mortgage, trust deed, assignment for security purposes, or other creation of a security interest, and to lease restrictions on involuntary transfers of the tenant's interest, including transfer pursuant to execution sale or tax sale.
+Cf. Comment to Section 1995.220 (transfer restriction strictly construed).